stewartialhy/Tree-files-Lin-et-al.-MPE/README.md

 For the plastid datasets, phylogenetic trees generated from complete plastome alignments were labeled  'complete_plastome_*' where * refers to ML/MP/BI.
 Same rule applies to plastid coding sequences(CDS) data.

-For the nuclear data (i.e., data matrices generated from RAD-seq), phylogenetic trees were labeled 'DATASET_*' where DATASET was corresponding to same SNPs matrix in the paper under same name and * refers to SVDquartets (SVD for short) or ML approach.
+For the nuclear datasets (i.e., data matrices generated from RAD-seq), phylogenetic trees were labeled 'DATASET_*' where DATASET was corresponding to same SNPs matrix in the paper under same name and * refers to SVDquartets (SVD for short) or ML approach.